luizbgomide/sovereign/index.md

 - Simplify chases.
 - Replace WWN's XP system with a slightly-more-generous version of BX's.
 - Rip out all of the downtime stuff; it's out of scope.
 No crafting, no modifying.
 - Remove all of the wilderness exploration stuff.
 It's [not worth it](https://rancourt.substack.com/i/146342934/conclusions-and-suggestions).
-We want to spend time in dungeons playing modules.
+We want to spend time in dungeons playing adventures.
 - Simplify WWN's armor list down to just leather/chain/plate.

 ### Attributions